google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/media-source-extensions.md

 does the work of shuttling data between media sources and media elements.
 A `SourceBuffer` has to be specific to the type of media file you're loading.

-codecs.
-Rather than trying to sort all this out, it's better to just include both.In practice you can do this by calling `addSourceBuffer()` with the appropriate mime type and codecs.
+In practice you can do this by calling `addSourceBuffer()` with the appropriate mime type and codecs.
 Notice that the mime type string contains a mime type and a codec.
 Version 1 of the MSE spec allows user agents to differ on whether to require both.
 Some user agents don't require, but do allow just the mime type.
-Some user agents, Chrome for example, require a codec for mime types that don't self-describe their
+Some user agents, Chrome for example, require a codec for mime types that don't self-describe their codecs.
+Rather than trying to sort all this out, it's better to just include both.

+Note: For simplicity, the example only shows one codec type, even though MSE only makes sense in practice for scenarios with multiple segments of video.

 <pre class="prettyprint">
 var vidElement = document.querySelector('video');